-- Demonstrated leadership in the advancement of equity, diversity and inclusion as it relates to the Canadian cancer research ecosystem including but not limited to: administrative/committee work; development and implementation of programs/strategies/policies; and/or recruitment, training and mentorship activities - Evidence of impact: measurable (i.e. tangible) improvements in the diversity of Canada's cancer research landscape as a result of nominee's efforts in fostering inclusive excellence.
-Reviewers may also take into consideration a nominee's research program if that program contributes to equity, diversity and inclusion.
+- Demonstrated leadership and a genuine commitment to the advancement of health equity and reduction of health disparities for underserved populations including but not limited to: history of working collaboratively with community partners to address health equity issues; development and implementation of programs/strategies/policies that promote equity-focused models of care - Evidence of impact may include: measurable (i.e. tangible) improvements in the diversity of Canada's cancer research landscape as a result of nominee's efforts in fostering inclusive excellence and/or enhanced equity in the delivery of cancer care for underserved populations.